roselandroche/roselandroche/README.md

 - Working as a Web Developer

-- Creating a new version of my portfolio in WordPress

 - Learning Gatsby, Headless WordPress, and new ways to test

 ### 🌱 My goals include: